jundalisay/superblist/content/en/social/economics/principles/part-4/chapter-06b.md

   - geothermal
   - nuclear

-A corollary reform is to allow majority ownership of SPU*s by foreign entities, under the joint regulation of the local government and ERC (and NCIP**).
+A corollary reform is to allow majority ownership of Small Power Utilities (SPUs) by foreign entities, under the joint regulation of the local government and Energy Regulatory Commission (ERC) and the National Commission on Indigenous Peoples(NCIP).
 This requires a constitutional change.

-> *Small Power Utilities

-> **National Commission on Indigenous Peoples

-3. **Abolish WESM and revert to hybrid Feed-in-Tariffs and bidding** as done in other countries.
+3. **Abolish the Wholesale Electricity Spot Market (WESM) and revert to hybrid Feed-in-Tariffs and bidding** as done in other countries.

 The WESM* infrastructure can be used by the ERC to predict future shocks and bid electricity 6 months ahead of time.
 This transfers the burden from WESM onto the ERC

-> *Wholesale Electricity Spot Market -- a junk idea borrowed from the California energy market which caused the Enron scandal
+> *This is a junk idea borrowed from the California energy market which caused the Enron scandal

-4. **Transfer the burden of SPUGs to the local governments**, with NAPOCOR, ERC, and DENR as oversight.
+4. **Transfer the burden of SPUGs to the local governments**, with NAPOCOR, ERC, and the Department of Environment and Natural Resources (DENR) as oversight.

 This reduces the burden of the "universal charge" and is in preparation for a future federal form of governance.
 This reduces the need for DTI and DOF because barter will be added to help maintain the system especially in tribal areas which are not used to banking.
 In such areas, NCIP oversight is more important

 Policy change 1 and 2 puts back the control of distribution and generation to NAPOCOR.